-- The DHS Constitution conflicts with the Code regarding the number of Trustees that should sit on the Board, and therefore the Constitution takes precedence in this area; - There are areas where compliance is not applicable because there are no shareholders nor paid members of staff, and Trustees receive no remuneration.
-The processes that might normally be managed by paid employees (e.g. Trustee recruitment and induction, management of systems relating to internal controls and the audit process) are controlled by the Group Parent, Depaul UK, and there is a Service Level Agreement between the Parent and Depaul Housing Services that formalises this arrangement.
-The Depaul Housing Services Board has also adopted all of Depaul UK's policies and procedures. - The remaining instances are considered to be matters of continuous improvement which are being actioned within a specified timescale (i.e. a review of the Memorandum and Articles of Association and Terms of Reference to ensure the inclusion of specific responsibilities and tenure and formalising the process for sharing information gathered by Depaul UK on behalf of Depaul Housing Services).
+- The Depaul Housing Services Constitution conflicts with the Code regarding the number of Trustees that should sit on the Board, and therefore the Constitution takes precedence in this area; - There are areas where compliance is not applicable because there are no shareholders nor paid members of staff, and Trustees receive no remuneration.
+The processes that might normally be managed by paid employees (e.g. Trustee recruitment and induction, management of systems relating to internal controls and the audit process) are controlled by the Group Parent, Depaul UK, and there is an Intra Group Agreement and Service Level Agreement between the Parent and Depaul Housing Services that formalises this arrangement.
+The Depaul Housing Services Board has also adopted all of Depaul UK's policies and procedures.

+The remaining instances are primarily considered to be matters of continuous improvement which are being actioned within a specified timescale (i.e. increasing the focus on carbon neutrality; reviewing the Memorandum and Articles of Association and Terms of Reference to ensure the inclusion in the most appropriate document re specific responsibilities and principles of reappointment and tenure; and EDI objective and target setting that is specific to Depaul Housing Services).

-The Board reviewed the Charity's compliance with the Governance and Financial Viability Standard in November 2021.
-There are currently no areas of non-compliance with the standard.
+The Board reviewed the Charity's compliance with the Governance and Financial Viability Standard in May 2023.
+There are currently no areas of non-compliance with the standard, but formal stress testing processes are under review to ensure that they reflect Depaul Housing Services' recent growth.

-The Depaul UK Strategies, Policies and Procedures adopted by Depaul Housing Services include: Health and safety; Safeguarding children and adults at risk; Environmental impact; Client involvement and feedback; Occupancy charges, rent payments, arrears and bad debts; Rent Setting and Accounting Void Management and Lettable Standards; Warnings and Evictions; Risk management; and Equality, Diversity and Inclusion.
+The Depaul UK Strategies, Policies and Procedures adopted by Depaul Housing Services include: Health and safety (refreshed to include specific reference to damp and mould); Safeguarding children and adults at risk; Environmental impact; Client involvement and feedback; Occupancy charges, rent payments, arrears and bad debts; Rent Setting and Accounting Void Management and Lettable Standards; Warnings and Evictions; Risk management; and Equality, Diversity and Inclusion.

-A high standard of parent/subsidiary governance is enabled by biannual meetings of the Chairs and CEO of both Charities, together with the Lead Officer of Depaul Housing Services, at which risks and opportunities are discussed and information shared.
+A high standard of parent/subsidiary governance is enabled by biannual meetings of the Chairs and CEO of both Charities, together with the Depaul Housing Services Lead Officer.
+At these meetings, risks and opportunities are discussed and information shared.
 The responsibilities of the parent and subsidiary are also set out in summary documents which have been reviewed and approved by both Boards.